 British and American polls say that few people can name even one famous woman scientist.
 Here are some women in the sciences including medicine and mathematics.
 You may recognize some of these famous women scientists; others may be new to you and worth further exploring.
-They're listed alphabetically over several pages -- don't miss the others!
+They're listed alphabetically over several pages, though I put Marie Curie at the top because, let's face it, that's the one woman scientist most people know.
+Click through to the rest of the pages so you don't miss the others.

 Dates: January 20, 1910 - January 3, 1980

 Known for: Naturalist Joy Adamson wrote Born Free about raising a lion cub, Elsa, and releasing her back to the wild, part of her efforts in Kenya for conservation.

 Dates: May 16, 1718 - January 9, 1799

 Known for: Maria Agnesi wrote the first mathematics book by a woman that still survives.
 She was also the first woman appointed as a mathematics professor at a university.

 Dates: 4th century BCE